-What you tell the IRSNow that you’re sure that your retirement plan transfer is reported correctly on your 1099, you must tell the IRS the same thing on your tax return.
+Now that you’re sure that your retirement plan transfer is reported correctly on your 1099, you must tell the IRS the same thing on your tax return.
 If you got a retirement distribution, you can’t file a Form 1040EZ.
 You must file either a 1040A or 1040 return.

 Your full company retirement plan distribution goes on line 12a if you file Form 1040A, on line 16a if you use the long Form 1040.
-The taxable amount -- zero for direct rollovers since you are not taking out the money -- then goes on line 12b or line 16b.
+The taxable amount — zero for direct rollovers since you are not taking out the money — then goes on line 12b or line 16b.
 Be sure to write “rollover” next to the amount.

-The same process is used if you move IRA accounts, say to consolidate multiple accounts or get a better return on your retirement investment.
+The same process is used if you move IRA accounts, say, to consolidate multiple accounts or get a better return on your retirement investment.
 For reporting purposes on your tax return, an IRA includes a traditional retirement account; a Roth IRA; a simplified employee pension, or SEP, IRA; or a savings incentive match plan for employees, or SIMPLE, account.

 You’ll get a 1099-R for your IRA transfer and will report the transaction on lines 11a and 11b of the 1040A or 15a and 15b of the 1040.
 Again, write “rollover” on your tax return.

 Don’t touch the money

 Because you transferred your retirement account from one plan manager to another, reporting the move to the IRS is simple.
 Trustee-to-trustee transfers, noted by the G code on the 1099-R, are generally nontaxable events.
 The money goes from one account manager to another, never in your hands to be viewed by the IRS as taxable income.